Rare Pearl & Seashell Craft

 The Steps

-1. Carefully unroll 2 cotton balls, to create strips, and stretch to widen.
+1. Carefully unroll two cotton balls and stretch them to widen.

-optional: wear gloves or use rag/wipes to clean off hands after each messy step.
+optional: wear gloves or use a rag/wipes to clean off hands after each messy step.

-3. With the larger brush, apply the glue mixture liberally around 1 cotton ball.
+3. With the larger brush, apply the glue mixture liberally around one cotton ball and wrap the long strip around it, applying glue as needed.
+Repeat with the other ball and strip.

-5. Add 1-2 TBSP of water to your paint tray or small containers and a few squirts of paint.
-Mix.
+1. Add 1-2 TBSP of water to your paint tray/containers, add a few squirts of paint, and mix.

-6. Use the watered out paint and the large brush to paint the cotton balls.
+2. Use thinned paint and a large brush to paint the cotton balls.
 Rinse between colors or use different brushes.

-7. Place each pearl on its own plate, apply more of the glue mixture, and then sprinkle with matching glitter.
-Let dry about 10min.
+3. Place each pearl on a different plate, apply more of the glue mixture, and then sprinkle with matching glitter.
+Let them dry for about 10minutes.

 SEASHELLS

-4. With the single fold on the left and the 2 other folds on the right, create a curve starting 1 inch (left & center filter) to 1.5 inches from the point and from the right edge(further below).
+3. With the two folds on the right, create a curve starting 1 inch to 1.5 inches from the bottom point.

 Smaller angle & cut= wider seashell; Larger angle & cut= smaller seashell.

-7. With the fine brush add stripes of peach or tan to define the seashell ridges.
+1. With a fine brush, add stripes of peach or tan to define the seashell ridges.

-8. Add a bit of full-strength glue to the center of the seashell and gently press the pearl.
+2. Add a bit of regular glue to the center of the seashell and gently press the pearl in the center.

 That’s it!